-Posted speed limits on the county network account for one of the greatest causes for public complaint.
-When requests are received, Northamptonshire Highways and Northamptonshire Police undertake a formal review which involves a panel of relevant officers, chaired by the Road Safety Manager, and includes the Highways Community Liaison Officer for the area in question; the Principal Highways Engineering Officer; safety engineers; road safety practitioners and the Safer Roads Team Leader for Northamptonshire Police.
+The signed speed limits on the county road network account for one of the greatest causes for public complaint.
+When requests are received for amendments to speed limits Northamptonshire Highways and Northamptonshire Police undertake a formal review which involves a Panel of relevant officers, chaired by the Road Safety Manager, and includes the Highways Community Liaison Officer for the area in question, the Principal Highways Engineering Officer, safety engineers, road safety practitioners, and the Safer Roads Team Leader for Northamptonshire Police.
 He has delegated authority from the Chief Constable in speed limit consultations.
 The Panel is therefore able to provide a consensus decision from both organisations.

 - There should be no expectation of the police to provide additional enforcement beyond their routine activity.

 It should be noted that this speed assessment process does not imply that speed limits will automatically be reduced.
 Indeed, in some cases, the assessment may suggest that the existing speed limit may already be inappropriately set too low, and an increased limit could be considered.

 For further advice regarding a speed limit review please contact your Highways Community Liaison Officer:

 In order to have a meaningful impact Northamptonshire County Council is supportive of 20mph restrictions but generally in areas where vulnerable road users tend to be at risk.
 This means that the vast majority of new 20mph restrictions in the county are advisory and have been implemented in localised areas outside schools where the traffic calming element is normally in the form of time-specific vehicle activated signs.

 We are also supportive of 20mph restrictions in new developments where the road design and infrastructure demonstrates a self-enforcing layout which will clearly achieve effective compliance.